UNCG-DAISY/Instagrain/README.md

 Currently we have a working version of the camera and are refining the camera design, hardware, and software.
 Check out the issues if you want to follow along or contribute.

-The camera currently runs a [pyDGS](https://github.com/dbuscombe-usgs/pyDGS) — software written by [Dan Buscombe](https://github.com/dbuscombe-usgs) that estimates grain size distribution (percent finer) of an image using the continuous wavelet transform.
+The camera currently runs a deep learning model to estimate grain size from pictures (using tensorflow lite) — see the [ML readme](/ml/readme.md).

-We are actively working on a new machine learning method to estimate grain size (that will run on the camera using tensorflow lite) — see the [ML readme](/ml/readme.md).
+(The camera also can run [pyDGS](https://github.com/dbuscombe-usgs/pyDGS) — software written by [Dan Buscombe](https://github.com/dbuscombe-usgs) that estimates grain size distribution (percent finer) of an image using the continuous wavelet transform.

 ## To Build the Camera: